BogdanDIA/Daikin_brc52A6x/README.md

       pullup: true
   tolerance: 25%
 ```
-Also you need to add an external repository where the new component for the transmitter and receiver exists:
+Also you need to add an external repository where the new component implementing transmitter and receiver exists:
 ```
 external_components:
   - source: